 We’re all different and so we all travel differently, wearing and using different things.
 And, keep in mind that factors such as climate, culture, season and the actual type of travel you’re planning (hiking?
 Camping?
 Road trip?), will all affect the exact content of your travel bags.

-However, I thought having at least some idea of what to cram into your back pack, and guidance on just how to do so, could also be useful!
+However, I thought having at least some idea of what to include in a long term travel packing list, and guidance on just how to pack it all, could also be useful!
 For a long list of articles on this subject, click here!

 Travel as a key to the simple life

 Ever dream of the simple life?
 Well, travelling is a superbly effective way of learning how to live it.

 If you want to take a step back from material living and live in a more basic, minimalist way, going travelling is a perfect starting point.